shcallaway/semantic-cache-chatbot/README.md

 This will:

 - Create a Python virtual environment
-- Install all dependencies including development tools
+- Install all dependencies including development tools (pytest, black, flake8)
 - Create a .env file from the example template

 Alternatively, you can set up manually: